armory-io/remote-network-agent-helm-chart/README.md

       --set agent-k8s.clientSecret=<clientSecret-for-rna>
 ```

-Then you can switch that release to this chart with the following commands and all your setting will be mapped.
+Then you can switch that release to this chart with the following commands and all your settings will be mapped.

 ```shell
 helm repo update